-Take your classes at a DeVry campus location, or choose to study online and take your classes via our online degree programs.
-Please note that programmatic accreditation and program and course availability varies by location.
+Please note that program, courses, and extended classroom availability varies by location.
 Learn more about DeVry's Engineering Technology - Electronics degree programs online and Engineering Technology - Computers degree program online.

 (available on campus) (In New York, degree is Bachelor of Technology in Electronics Engineering Technology.)
 Bachelor of Science in Engineering Technology-Electronics (online degree program)